Stop fishing for the perfect fish chowder recipe. It’s this.

 What’s the Difference: New England vs. Manhattan-Style Fish Chowder

 Maine- or New England-style chowders — clam chowder, fish chowder, lobster stew — have a milk or cream base.
 Manhattan chowders, on the other hand, contain no cream.
 Instead, these soups use a tomato broth, and usually have vegetables like carrots and celery.

 The generally-accepted wisdom is that creamy New England chowders became popular in the early 1800s, when it was served at Boston’s (still-famous) Union Oyster House, the oldest continually-operated restaurant in America.
 The style of soup, already well known regionally, spread throughout New England from there.

 Meanwhile, down the coast, Rhode Island’s Portuguese immigrant fishing communities traveled back and forth from New York City’s Fulton Fish Market in the mid-1800s, bringing with them their Mediterranean-style tomato and vegetable fish soup.
 Allegedly.
 This history is less clear.

 What Type of Fish Is Best for This New England Fish Chowder Recipe?

-The most important thing here is to use very fresh fish.
-Haddock would be the top choice; cod also works very well.
+The most important thing here is to use very fresh, meaty white fish.
+Haddock would be the top choice for fish chowder.
+Cod also works very well.
 Make sure the bones and skin have been completely removed.
 You want a meaty, lean white fish.